EmuDeck/emudeck.github.io/docs/community-creations/steamos/third-party-emulation.md

 2. Place your mods or textures directly into this folder.
 Mods or textures typically have a `.otr` file extension
     * If you have a `.rar` or `.zip` file, you will need to extract it first
 3. Depending on the mod or texture pack, you may need to enable it in game as well.
 Refer to the mod or texture pack for any additional instructions

+#### Ship of Harkinian Save Location

+Saves for Ship of Harkinian are in the same folder as the `soh.AppImage`.
+If you followed this section, your saves will be in `/home/deck/Applications/ShipofHarkinian`.

 ***